bhctest123/soberlivingappcom-new/src/content/blog/narr-regulations-and-updates-for-new-york-pennsylvania-and-illinois-sober-living-homes.md

 tags: ["New York", "Pennsylvania", "Illinois", "Narr", "Nysarr", "Iaec", "Parr"]
 featured: false
 image: "/images/blog/2024/08/narr-regulations-and-updates-for-new-york-pennsylvania-and-illinois-sober-living-homes/featured.jpg"
-imageAlt: "NARR Regulations and Updates for New York, Pennsylvania, and Illinois Sober Living Homes<br/>"
+imageAlt: "NARR Regulations and Updates for New York, Pennsylvania, and Illinois Sober Living Homes"
 ---

 ## New York state gains an emerging NARR affiliate, but still no licensing regulation for sober living homes